ellysh/video-game-bots/InGameBots/protection.md

 4. Return from the function.

-Now we have enough information to repeate this debugger checking algorithm in our application.
+Now we have enough information to repeate this debugger checking algorithm in our application:
 ```C++
 int main()
 {